wryaoyao/LTSM/README.md

 The files in `train_valid_index_json/` store the fixed data splits used in the manuscript.
  For historical naming reasons, `valid_index` denotes the held-out evaluation/test subset used for reporting the results, while `train_index` denotes the training subset.
 The random, BFS and DFS split files correspond to the partition protocols reported in the manuscript.

+ ### Ground-truth labels

+The ground-truth labels are derived from the interaction/action type field in the STRING-derived PPI files, such as `protein.actions.SHS27k.STRING.txt` and `protein.actions.SHS148k.STRING.txt`.
+Following previous multi-type PPI prediction benchmarks, each protein pair is assigned a seven-dimensional multi-hot label over the interaction types `reaction`, `binding`, `ptmod`, `activation`, `inhibition`, `catalysis`, and `expression`.
+If the same protein pair is associated with multiple interaction types, all corresponding label dimensions are set to 1.

 ## Training

 After extracting the data, run: